benbsteven2002/realtime_chatroom/README.md

     -> 1. clients can upload files to server
     -> 2. clients can download files from server

-6. Next is VOIP and voice notes https://www.geeksforgeeks.org/how-to-make-a-video-call-app-in-node-js/
+6. Next is VOIP and voice notes (and maybe video call..?) https://www.geeksforgeeks.org/how-to-make-a-video-call-app-in-node-js/
+7. I would love to add an interactive chatbot at some point

 ###############
 BUGS: